 Doctor Who & Torchwood

-The Welch city of Cardiff has been the location of quite a few hard-hitting Hollywood films and international blockbusters.
+The Welsh city of Cardiff has been the location of quite a few hard-hitting Hollywood films and international blockbusters.
 Visitors can traipse in the footsteps of Doctor Who at Roald Dahl Plass, which also happened to be the location of the Torchwood Three headquarters.
-If you really want to dive head-first into this topsy-turvy fictional, you could even book an immersive Doctor Who Experience in Cardiff.

 These are just a few of the most famous silver screen destinations dotted throughout the beautiful reaches of Great Britain – there are plenty more to explore!